There is a Statutory Right to Adjudicate Commercial Construction Contracts.

 (2) The Party Representative Fees and Expenses

-This is the cost of employing a professional specialist to act on your behalf such as ARBICON.
+This is the cost of employing a professional specialist such as Arbicon to deal with your adjudication and act on your behalf.

 The Scheme is silent on the issue of party costs, thus Adjudicators normally hold that unless there is a valid agreement between the parties on how the Adjudicator should deal with party costs he is unable to deal with them.
 In such an instance no award will be made and the cost of the party representative is treated on an each side pays its own costs basis.